 A suspension of Workers’ Compensation benefits occurs when an injured worker returns to work but is not completely healed from the work injury.
-It is essentially an acknowledgement by your employer that your work injury may require future medical treatment with the possibility of wage loss.
+It is essentially an acknowledgment by your employer that your work injury may require future medical treatment with the possibility of wage loss.

 It is extremely important that if you have not fully recovered from your injury that your Workers’ Compensation benefits are suspended, instead of terminated.
 A suspension makes it easier to receive wage loss benefits in the future should it become necessary.

-During a suspension your employer must pay for medical bills related to your work injury.
+During a suspension, your employer must pay for medical bills related to your work injury.

-If your employer decides to suspend your Workers’ Compensation benefits after you return to work, they must notify both you, and the Department of Labor, in writing within seven days of the suspension.
+If your employer decides to suspend your Workers’ Compensation benefits after you return to work, they must notify both you and the Department of Labor, in writing within seven days of the suspension.
 You have the option to contest the facts of the notification and have 20 days to file a notice of contest with the Department of Labor.

 Within 21 days, a special supersedeas hearing must be held.
-At the hearing your employer will present facts to support the decision to suspend your benefits.
+At the hearing, your employer will present facts to support the decision to suspend your benefits.
 You must be prepared with strong evidence to the contrary, to successfully challenge your employer.

 If you do not challenge the notification, you would accept it by signing a Supplemental Agreement for Compensation, which is a fully binding agreement of the suspension of your benefits.
 The suspension period may last up to 500 weeks.